 Five contractors had signed up in the competition to operate electrical installations along the national roads inland when the deadline for offer expired on March 5.

-The contractor selected will operate and maintain electrical in the tunnels on the national road network inland, including Øvre Romerike, as well as signaling systems, wind alert systems and other electrical systems along the roads.
+The contractor selected will operate and maintain electrical in the tunnels on the national road network Innlandet, including Øvre Romerike, as well as signaling systems, wind alert systems and other electrical systems along the roads.
 Statens vegvesen (The Norwegian Public Roads Administration) is the client.

 The contract is valid from September 1, 2025 and five years to come, with the possibility of another three years.